Quicken vs QuickBooks: Differences & What’s Best 2023

 Frequently Asked Questions (FAQs)

-The main difference between QuickBooks and Quicken is that QuickBooks focuses on accounting for small businesses, while Quicken focuses on the finances of individuals.
+The main difference between Quicken and QuickBooks is that Quicken focuses on the finances of individuals, whereas QuickBooks focuses on accounting for small businesses.
 Although Quicken does have a version of its software for both rental property owners and small businesses, it is not double-entry accounting software and thus is not as advanced as QuickBooks.

 Yes, Quicken has a mobile app for both iOS and Android users, but its functions are limited.
 You can view transaction and account balances, attach receipts, and view budgets, but not add customers and vendors, create invoices, or add vendor bills.

-Yes, Quicken is less expensive than QuickBooks at prices that range from $4.99 to $9.99 per month, billed annually.
-QuickBooks charges $30 to $200 per month, depending on the features and number of users you need.
+Yes, Quicken is less expensive than QuickBooks at prices that range from $5.99 to $10.99 per month, billed annually.
+QuickBooks charges $35 to $235 monthly, depending on the features and number of users you need.

 Bottom Line